antoniofelices/moarebasicp/readme.txt

 == Description ==
 Some functions Studio Moare use to create a websites base on WordPress.
-Basically: custom post types, custom fields and google analytics.
+Basically: custom post types, custom taxonomies, widgets and google analytics.